OZ7UP/Zachary-Tan/aboutme.md

 I also hope to use my personal website to showcase how I view the world through my photography edits.
 I do have a fair warning: coffee is not guaranteed in any of the pictures I choose to share.
 I simply wanted to be cute with the name for the website.

-## Education

-Under construction

-## Work experience

-Under construction

-## What Zach is currently using:
+## What I use:

-### For IT:
+As the section title suggests, these are the tools and items that I rely on for professional and personal purposes.

+### IT-related tools and items:

-2021 M1 iPad Pro, 2019 iPad Mini, Lenovo Chromebook Duet, 2013 MacBook Air (on occasion)
+2021 M1 iPad Pro, 2019 iPad Mini, 2020 Lenovo Chromebook Duet, mid-2013 MacBook Air, Intel NUC (6th-generation Core i3) powered by Linux Lite

-### For music:
+### Music-related tools and items:

-Rockbass by Warwick Corvette $$, Hofner Violin Bass (Ignition version), BandLab, REAPER, Toon Track EZDrummer, Toon Track EZKeys
+Rockbass (by Warwick) Corvette $$, Hofner Ignition Series violin bass, REAPER, BandLab, Toon Track EZDrummer, Toon Track EZKeys

-### For fashion:
+### My wardrobe:

-Jack London, UNIQLO
+Jack London, Vanquish Fitness